jkulak/git-ninja/README.md

 Of course your preferences may vary, so those are just suggestions.

-Best if you make your favourite code editor take care of all those points (all the most popular code editors have you covered check out Atom or Sublime Text).
+Best if you make your favourite code editor take care of all those points (all the most popular code editors have you covered check out Atom, Sublime Text or Visual Studio Code).

-I found it a good solution to have a `.editorconfig` file in your repository (http://editorconfig.org/) that is shared with other contributors, that fixes the crucial configuration for your editors (and is supported by most of the popular editors).
+I find it a good approach to have a `.editorconfig` file in your repository (http://editorconfig.org/) that is shared with other contributors, that fixes the crucial configuration for your editors (and is supported by most of the popular editors).
 An example of a `.editorconfig` file: [https://github.com/babel/babel/blob/master/.editorconfig](https://github.com/babel/babel/blob/master/.editorconfig)

 [🔝 go to table of content](#toc)